Flip Distance Between Triangulations of a Simple Polygon is NP-Complete

-We first describe $T^+$.
-It contains every triangle of $T^*$ with all three vertices in $P_D^+$.
-For each triangle $\Delta$ in $T^*$ with two vertices on $P_D^+$ and one vertex on the left chain of a sink gadget $D_s$, we replace the vertex on $D_s$ by~$l_s$.
+We first describe $T_Q$.
+It contains every triangle of~$T$ with all three vertices in~$Q$.
+For each triangle $\Delta$ in~$T$ with two vertices on $Q$ and one vertex on the left chain of a sink gadget $D_s$, we replace the vertex on $D_s$ by~$l_s$.
 Similarly, if the third vertex of $\Delta$ is on the right chain of $D_s$, we replace it by $l_s'$.
 For every sink $s$, the triangle $\Delta_s$ has one vertex at a point $u_i$ of the upper chain.
-In $T^+$, we replace $\Delta_s$ by the triangle $l_s l_s' u_i$.
-No two triangles overlap, and they cover all of $P_D^+$.
-Thus, $T^+$ is indeed a triangulation of~$P_D^+$.
+In $T_Q$, we replace $\Delta_s$ by the triangle $l_s l_s' u_i$.
+No two triangles in $T_Q$ overlap, and they cover all of~$Q$.
+Thus, $T_Q$ is indeed a triangulation of~$Q$.

 Now we describe how to obtain $T_s$, for a sink $s \in S$.
-Each triangle of $T^*$ with all vertices on $P_{D_s}^{u_s}$ is also in~$T_s$.
-Each triangle with two vertices on $D_s$ and one vertex not in $P_{D_s}^{u_s}$ is replaced in $T_s$ by a triangle whose third vertex is moved to $u_s$ in $T_s$ (note that this includes~$\Delta_s$); see \figurename~\ref{fig_local_triangulations}.
-Again, all triangles cover $P_{D_s}^{u_s}$ and no two triangles overlap.
+Each triangle of~$T$ with all vertices on $Q_s$ is also in~$T_s$.
+Each triangle with two vertices on $D_s$ and one vertex not in $Q_s$ is replaced in $T_s$ by a triangle whose third vertex is moved to $u_s$ in $T_s$ (note that this includes~$\Delta_s$); see \figurename~\ref{fig_local_triangulations}.
+Again, all triangles cover $Q_s$ and no two triangles overlap.

-Eventually, we show that a flip in $T^*$ corresponds to at most one flip either in $T^+$ or in precisely one $T_s$ for some sink~$s$.
+Finally, we show that a flip in~$T$ corresponds to at most one flip either in $T_Q$ or in precisely one $T_s$ for some sink~$s$.
 We do this by considering all the possibilities for two triangles that share a common flippable edge.
-Note that by construction no two triangles mapped to triangulations of different polygons $P_{D_s}^{u_s}$ and $P_{D_{t}}^{u_{t}}$ can share an edge (with $t \neq s$ being another sink).
+By construction, no two triangles that are mapped to two different triangulations $T_s$ and $T_t$ for sinks $s \neq t \in S$ can share an edge.

-\textbf{Case 1.} We flip an edge between two triangles that are either both mapped to $T^+$ or to $T_s$ and are different from $\Delta_s$.
+\textbf{Case 1.} We flip an edge between two triangles that are either both mapped to $T_Q$ or to $T_s$ and are different from $\Delta_s$.
 This flip clearly happens in at most one triangulation.